-Walking down to the supermarket on Saturday, I saw a PC tower half opened in a large carry bag on the side of the street.
+Walking down to the supermarket on Saturday, I saw a PC tower, which looked like an old gaming computer, half opened in a large carry bag on the side of the street.
 There was a Post-It on it, with the garbage collection reference for Paris sanitation to pick it up, with a small sub-title: “Functioning, just needs hard drive”.
 I pulled open the case and found an old dusty motherboard and very interestingly a GPU.
 I decided to take it home and give it a second life.
 Photos included at the end of the post.

 After some initial sanitation and a SSD with CrunchBangPlusPlus, it booted first go, straight into X Windows, all the hardware was detected and enabled.